MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 myNewKeyVaultID=$(az keyvault create --name $kvName --resource-group $rgName --location $location --query id --output tsv) echo "My new Azure Kev Vault ID is $myNewKeyVaultID"

+# Wait about 1 minute for your Key Vault creation to complete.

 # Create a new secret returning the secret ID
 kvSecretName=<myKVSecretName>
 kvSecretValue=<myKVSecretValue>